linnanwang/BLASX/README.md

 3. that's it, enjoy!!
 </li>
 </ul>
 For more questions, please open an issue and I will update accordingly.
-Thank you.
+Enjoy.

 Linnan